mthemark/js-control-seed/README.md

 A JS Control can be authored from the provided boilerplate in either JavaScript or TypeScript.

-The boilerplate class name is `JsControlName` which is also reflected in [js-control.config.js](./js-control.config.js) The first thing you should do is a global find-replace of that string with the name of your control.
+The boilerplate class name is `ImageEditorControl` which is also reflected in [js-control.config.js](./js-control.config.js) The first thing you should do is a global find-replace of that string with the name of your control.

 This configuration uses `ts-loader` to transpile TypeScript, or ES+ JavaScript to ES5 JavaScript.